 Recognizing the Signs

-A crowded board can hide the unique characteristics of each ingredient and make it difficult for guests to appreciate the individual flavors.
+A crowded board can mask each ingredient's unique characteristics and make it difficult for guests to appreciate its individual flavors.
 Notice if items appear to be squeezed together, leaving no room for separation, or if the display seems overly busy with little distinction between sections.
 Recognizing these signals early helps you adjust the layout before finalizing your arrangement, ensuring that each component stands out and the presentation is easy to navigate.

 How to Plan for Proper Ingredient Spacing